Elmont Memorial High School: Music

 Students perform each year during the Winter and Spring Concerts, local events, and music competitions.
 Some students participate in their respective musical groups at the All-District, All-County, Long Island Invitational, and All-State levels, or join the Tri-M Music Honor Society.

 Students may also pursue coursework in Music Theory.

 Each year the Music Department puts on two theatre productions, a drama and a musical.
 Musicals the school has performed in the past include Dreamgirls, Les Misérables, The Wiz, Once On This Island, Aida, and Guys and Dolls.

 Athletics

-Elmont High School's football team were district champions for three years.
-The mascot of EMHS is the Spartans.
+The colors of the EMHS Spartans are green and white.
 Sports are offered at the Junior High, Junior Varsity, and Varsity levels and include: